First-Year Seminars (80S and 89S)

 Instructor: Bill Bamberger

-Bill Bamberger (B.A., UNC–Chapel Hill), Visiting Lecturer in the Center for Documentary Studies, is known for the innovative ways he has engaged whole communities in the production of his work.
+Bill Bamberger, B.A.
+(UNC–Chapel Hill) is Visiting Lecturer in the Center for Documentary Studies.
+He is known for the innovative ways he has engaged whole communities in the production of his work.
 His projects explore large social issues of our time by looking at how they are manifest in our families and communities.
-Closing: The Life and Death of an American Factory with Cathy N. Davidson won the Mayflower Prize in Non-Fiction and was a semifinalist for the Robert F. Kennedy Book Award.
+Closing: The Life and Death of an American Factory, with Cathy N. Davidson, won the Mayflower Prize in Non-Fiction and was a semifinalist for the Robert F. Kennedy Book Award.
 His photographs have appeared in Aperture, Doubletake, The Washington Post Magazine, Harper’s and the New York Times Magazine.
 He is currently working on BALL, a grassroots project that explores the democratization of basketball and the intersection of sports and culture in American life.

-Jewish American Literature: Old Worlds and New (ALP, R)
+Jewish American Literature and Culture: Old Worlds and New (ALP, CZ, CCI, R)

 Instructor: Judith Ruderman